St. John's

 - ALAN LAKE CHIDSEY, SJS HEADMASTER

-That is when my father announced he would no longer pay for my St. John's education.
+My problem started at the end of the Sixth Grade when my father announced he would no longer pay for my St. John's education.
 I was aghast!
+At the time, it felt like the end of the world.

-Mr. Chidsey really loved this material.
+I could tell Mr. Chidsey really loved this material.
 In fact, Mr. Chidsey had even gone to the trouble of writing the textbook himself.
 He did a good job too.
 His book was interesting reading.
-I practically memorized Mr. Chidsey's Bible History book.
+I was so taken with the Land of Israel (or Judea, or Canaan, or whatever its revised name was) that I practically memorized the textbook.

 Poor Israel!!
 Good grief, the Jews were always being conquered by someone.
 Since Israel was a land with no natural defenses and a small population, it seemed like every single ancient dynasty took turns subjugating the people of this coveted land...
 Greeks, Romans, Persians, Assyrians, Babylonians, Philistines, Egyptians.